CDTDigital/cal-notify/README.md

 - The backbone of the prototype would be a ASP.NET Core, Swagger API.
 - The database used would be PostgreSQL/PostGIS (to support geospatial queries).
 - The front-end would be developed using Bootstrap and Angular.
 - Application flow would be from the front-end, to the Swagger API, and then to the database.
-See detailed diagram [here - TODO](http://).
+[See detailed diagram](https://github.com/SymSoftSolutions/cal-notify/blob/master/images/architecture-diagram.pdf)
 - Unit tests would be conducted with xUnit.
 - Continuous integration would be performed by Jenkins.